 Fingerprinting

-The following functions calculate hashsums over nodes, relationship or the entire graph.
+The following functions calculate a hashsum over nodes, relationships or the entire graph.
 It takes into account all properties, node labels and relationship types.

 The algorithm used for hashing may change between APOC versions.
 It is therefore only possible to compare the hashing results of two entities/graphs from the same graph, or from different graphs using the same apoc version.

-The hashsum of a graph first calculates the hashsums for each node.
+The hashsum of a graph first calculates the hashsum for each node.
 The resulting hashsum list is ordered, and for each node the hashsum for all relationships and their end nodes are added.
-This approach provides independence of internal ids.
+Internal ids are not included in the hashsum.

 It is also possible to supply a list of propertyKeys which should be ignored on all nodes.
 This can be useful when storing properties, such as created=timestamp() that should be ignored.